elastic/kibana/src/core/server/logging/README.md

 For example, when true, if the interval is `4h` and the current hour is 3 am then the first rollover will occur at 4 am and then next ones will occur at 8 am, noon, 4pm, etc.

-The default value is true.
+The default value is `true`.

 #### Rolling strategies

-The rolling strategies determine how the rollover should occur: both the naming of the rolled files, and their retention policy.
+The rolling strategy determines how the rollover should occur: both the naming of the rolled files, and their retention policy.

-There is currently only one strategy supported: `numeric`.
+There is currently one strategy supported: `numeric`.

 ##### NumericRollingStrategy